reichlab/docs.zoltardata/docs/Targets.md

 *date*: A target with a discrete set of calendar dates as possible outcomes.
 > Example: the calendar week in which peak incidence occurs (represented by the Sunday of that week.

-*compositional*: A nominal, unordered categorical target where observations are percentages that add up to 1.
-> Example: the proportions of all sequenced flu strains within different clades.

 ## Target parameters